maco4457/PPL-Paper/Paper.md

 Names are bound to objects at execution time by means of assignment statements, and it is possible to bind a name to objects of different types during the execution of the program.” http://the4thwiki.com/lua/types.html

-##aside: table?!
-"A table is generally a collection of key and data pairs, where the data is referenced by key."
-Programming in Lua, 2nd ed.
-Tables are the only built-in composite data type in Lua, so user-created types generally build upon tables.
-Though it is similar to Python's dictionary, PHP's associative array, Scala's map, a table can also be used as an array, or as a kludge of a disctionary and an array, including both key-value pairs and lone values.
-I'm going to briefly cover them because to really employ Lua usefully, tables are very, very necessary.

-Constructing a table looks like constructing a dict in Python:
-    sweetNewTable = {} -- Creates a new, empty table
-We pass tables by ref,
-can insert/delete values and indices (mutability),
-    table.insert(table, position, value) --append
-    table.remove(table,position)  --delete
-can iterate over the contents using the ipairs() function,
-    > for index,value in ipairs(t) do print(index,value) end
-can build new data types on top of tables using key-value referencing.

 *Conclusion*